JuliaMath/Libm.jl/README.md

 # Benchmarks

-To benchmark performance on your machine run (this will take some time and make sure you are not running anything else cpu intensive)
+You can benchmark the performance of the `Libm.jl` math library on your machine by running
 ```julia
 include(joinpath(Pkg.dir("Libm"), "bench", "bench.jl"))
 ```
+Note this will take some time to run for the first time (subsequent runs will be much faster).
+Please ensure you run the benchmarks under `-O3` and that you are not concurrently running other cpu intensive tasks.
-Please run these benchmarks under `-O3` and feel free to post these results to https://github.com/JuliaMath/Libm.jl/issues/34
+**Feel free to post your benchmark results at https://github.com/JuliaMath/Libm.jl/issues/34**

-Sample benchmark results (commit #2c093f6)
+Sample benchmark results (commit 8f94cd59f889f6a2b3e3261b968b08befb02c27e)
 ```julia
 julia> versioninfo()
 Julia Version 0.5.0